UPDATE:

 7:00 – 7:10 Welcome and Member Share (if you have news to share and want to show an image with it, please submit by Tuesday before the meeting.
 Put SHARE in the subject heading, please.

-Still Life in New Times
+Critiques: Still Life

 Dues for 2019 are $12.